-Tom Krebs represents clients in the areas of securities and class action litigation, broker-dealer litigation and arbitration, and other complex civil litigation.
+Tom Krebs is a securities attorney.
+He represents clients in the areas of securities and class action litigation, broker-dealer litigation and arbitration, and other complex civil litigation.
 With an extensive background in securities regulation and enforcement and significant trial and arbitration experience representing both plaintiffs and defendants in securities-related matters, Mr. Krebs brings substantial expertise to the representation of corporate clients, broker-dealer firms and individual and institutional investors.
 Mr. Krebs served as Director of the Alabama Securities Commission from 1975 – 1982.
-During that time, he held several offices with the North American Securities Administrators Association, serving as its president in 1981, and co-founded the Leviticus Project, a six-state, 16-agency task force organized to investigate and prosecute crime in the coal industry that remains one of the most successful multistate cooperative investigative programs in U.S. law enforcement.
-Mr. Krebs continues to represent the Alabama Securities Commission in select matters.
+During that time, he held several offices with the North American Securities Administrators Association, serving as its president in 1981, and co-founded the Leviticus Project, a six-state, 16-agency task force organized to investigate and prosecute crime in the coal industry that remains one of the most successful multi-state cooperative investigative programs in U.S. law enforcement.
+Mr. Krebs continues to periodically represent the Alabama Securities Commission in select matters.
 He is recognized in The Best Lawyers in America for Securities Law.

 CURRICULUM VITAE OF THOMAS L. KREBS